andriikushch/CarND-Advanced-Lane-Lines/README.md

 | ![alt text][filtered_image]  | ![alt text][gray]  | ![alt text][binary] |

-#### 10. Create a binary image from the color filtered images
+#### 10. Create a binary image from the color-filtered images

-At this step I try to find a polynomial approximation (of degree 2).
+At this step, I try to find a polynomial approximation (of degree 2).

 - First I try using the histogram to find the origin of line and then using the sliding window, step by step discover all the point.
 Implemented in `LineDetector.fit_polynomial`.

-- In case if lines were detected at previous step, I try to reuse this info assuming that the new polynomial should have similar params.
+- In case if lines were detected at the previous step, I try to reuse this info assuming that the new polynomial should have similar params.
 Implemented in `LineDetector.search_around_poly`.